defenseunicorns/uds-docs/src/content/docs/registry/configuration.md

 ---
 This document provides a comprehensive overview of all configuration options available in the UDS Registry Helm chart.

+> [!TIP]
+> UDS Registry uses sensible defaults, most deployments will need to only require a minimal set of configuration.

 ## Table of Contents

 - [Basic Configuration](#basic-configuration)